 - Head injuries

 Approximately three million people need treatment in an emergency room every year because of fall injuries.
 These hospital visits can get expensive.
 Any time you are in the ER, you can expect a bill for thousands of dollars, and even with insurance, you may still have to pay a lot out of pocket.
 Also, these totals do not account for necessary future medical expenses you may incur.

 Insurance companies take a very skeptical view of slip and fall cases.
 They try to take advantage of the perception that these are common injuries to deny liability and reduce the size of your settlement check.
 Even though millions of people are injured in falls each year, it does nothing to get the property owner off the hook when they have been careless.

 Notwithstanding the common refrain that accidents happen, they should not occur due to the property owner’s carelessness.
 Then, an accident becomes negligence, and you can recover financial compensation.

 Nonetheless, the burden of proof falls on you, which makes slip and fall cases more complicated than the average personal injury case.
-You should not let the difficulty stop you from pursuing financial compensation.
+You should not let the difficulty stop you from pursuing financial compensation, however.
 If someone else was responsible for your injury, they must pay you damages.
-When you are on someone else’s property, they owe you a legal duty, regardless of whether they gave you a verbal invitation to be there.
+When you are on someone else’s property, the property owners owe you a legal duty, regardless of whether they gave you a verbal invitation to be there.